48 Hours in Marfa: A Definitive Guide

 Skóra Marfa for handmade leather goods

-We are huge fans of Skóra’s meticulous craftsmanship and contemporary designs, their beautiful home-turned-store is always worth a visit while in town.
+We at EXPLRER are huge fans of Skóra’s meticulous craftsmanship and contemporary designs, their beautiful home-turned-store is always worth a visit while in town.

 skoramarfa.com | 109 W Texas St, Marfa, TX 79843

-Bonus: Visit Ayn Foundation Marfa for Warhol’s The Last Supper
+Bonus: Visit Ayn Foundation Marfa for Warhol’s Last Supper

-You read that right: Andy Warhol’s The Last Supper - an expansive collection of works by Warhol - has been on exhibit in Marfa for over two decades thanks to the Ayn Foundation in a beautiful yet unremarkable building on the main street.
+You read that right: works from Andy Warhol’s Last Supper - an expansive collection by Warhol - has been on exhibit in Marfa for over two decades thanks to the Ayn Foundation in a beautiful yet unassuming building on the main street.

-So unremarkable that you could walk past a dozen times without ever knowing what lies beyond the door (true story).
-There has sadly been some word of the exhibit coming to a close, so be sure to check it out while you can!
+So unassuming that you could walk past a dozen times without ever knowing what lies beyond the door (true story).
+There has sadly been some word of the exhibit coming to a close, so be sure to check it out while you can.

 aynfoundation.com | 107 - 109 Highland St, Marfa, TX 79843